-Let's face it.
-Promoting music over email isn't the most glamorous of jobs.
-It's like herding sheep at the best of times, but like with anything; the more sheep you herd, the better you become at it.
+Let’s face it.
+Learning how send music through email isn’t the most glamorous of jobs.
+It’s like herding sheep at the best of times, but like with anything; the more sheep you herd, the better you become at it.

 It’s the same with email music promotion; the first couple of promos you send will probably flop, but over time you refine your audience, segment your mailing list, and learn to write better copy.